HonorGamerHD/Report-ZeroTouch-Edition/README.md

 - Pocketmine
 - Genisys
 - GoMint
+- and other forks of Pocketmine!

 **Supported Language:**

 - German
-only German but English and other will added soon!
+- only German but English and other will added soon!

 **How to use?**